 Treatment, Control, and Prevention

-The investigational antidote α-ketoglutaric acid has a molecular configuration that renders it amenable to nucleophilic binding of cyanide without generation of met-hemoglobin.
-Pretreatment with this drug reduced lethal outcomes and increased efficacy of sodium thiosulfate, but post-exposure efficacy in animals is unknown.
+Other alternative antidotes in clinical development and use worldwide include dicobalt-ethylenediaminetetraacetic acid (EDTA) and α−ketoglutaric acid.
+Although hydroxycobalamin has been approved by the FDA for use in the USA, none of the others is readily available.
+Dicobalt-EDTA releases cobalt ions that react with cyanide ions; highly stable cyanide-cobalt complexes are then excreted by the kidneys.
+This drug is very potent and has immediate action but is reported to have numerous, severe adverse effects in people.
+The investigational antidote α-ketoglutaric acid has a molecular configuration that renders it amenable to nucleophilic binding of cyanide without generation of methemoglobin.
+Pretreatment with this drug reduced lethal outcomes and increased efficacy of sodium thiosulfate, but postexposure efficacy in animals is unknown.

 Caution is indicated in treatment.
 All cyanide antidotes are toxic by themselves.
 Many clinical signs of nitrate and prussic acid poisoning are similar, and injecting sodium nitrite induces methemoglobinemia identical to that produced by nitrite poisoning.
 If in doubt of the diagnosis, methylene blue, IV, at 4–22 mg/kg, may be used to induce methemoglobin.
 Because methylene blue can serve as both a donor and acceptor of electrons, it can reduce methemoglobin in the presence of excess methemoglobin or induce methemoglobin when only hemoglobin is present (but sodium nitrate is the more effective treatment for cyanide poisoning if the diagnosis is certain).